bootchk/solarRadioFirefly/nrf52/readme.md

 Files in this directory

-	are specific to a target 52
+	define ISR vector tables and other startup functions are specific to a target 52
 	are source files to be compiled
 	are copied from the SDK (they could be linked instead)